worldbank/CityScan/raster_processing/README.md

 ## 07_air_quality

 The Global Annual PM2.5 Grids from MODIS, MISR and SeaWiFS Aerosol Optical Depth (AOD) with GWR, 1998-2019 consist of annual concentrations (micrograms per cubic meter) of ground-level fine particulate matter (PM2.5), with dust and sea-salt removed.
-The 2016 dataset is downloaded from the following site: https://sedac.ciesin.columbia.edu/data/set/sdei-global-annual-gwr-pm2-5-modis-misr-seawifs-aod-v4-gl-03/data-download.
+We are using the 2019 dataset.
+The dataset is downloaded from the following site: https://sedac.ciesin.columbia.edu/data/set/sdei-global-annual-gwr-pm2-5-modis-misr-seawifs-aod-v4-gl-03/data-download.
 This file should be saved within the global_data_sets folder, within the 07_air_quality folder.

 ## 08_uhi (depreciated, run a different way now)